-La Casita’s Bilingual Library serves as an interactive space and lending library where children, local residents, students, and scholars can discover the richness and diversity of U.S. Latino, Latin American and Spanish literatures and cultures.
+La Casita’s Bilingual Library serves as an interactive space and lending library where children, visitors, students, and scholars can discover the richness and diversity of U.S. Latino, Latin American and Spanish literatures and cultures.

-The Library is building a collection of culturally relevant bilingual children’s books written and illustrated by Latinos about Latino experiences.
-Through the children’s book collection, the Library aims to encourage bilingual literacy, through reading and writing activities, among children and families participating in La Casita’s wider youth programming.
+The Library is building a collection of culturally relevant bilingual children’s books written and illustrated by Latinx authors writing and reflecting on Latino experiences.
+The children’s book collection serves as an important resource for La Casita’s children’s youth programs, encouraging bilingual literacy through reading and writing activities.

 In order to check out materials, individuals must be 18 years old and able to provide a local address and phone number.
 Children may check out books if they are accompanied by an adult who will assume responsibility for returning the books.
 There is a two-item limit and for a two-week period on checkouts, unless La Casita staff grant special permission.
 Periodicals, study materials and reference materials cannot be checked out but are available for use by arrangement of La Casita Staff.